-Many dog owners are choosing to feed their dogs wet foods, however, the most difficult part of transitioning a dog from dry dog food to wet dog food, is that wet foods do not have a long shelf life once opened.
+Many dog owners are choosing to feed their dogs wet food; however, the most difficult part of transitioning a dog from dry dog food to wet dog food is that wet foods do not have a long shelf life once opened.

-Since wet dog foods usually come in the form of a can for portion control, wet dog food does not usually last very long which is why most wet dog food labels will specify for the food to be refrigerated after being opened, and consumed by your dog within a certain number of days to maintain freshness.
+Since wet dog foods usually come in a can for portion control, wet dog food does not usually last very long.
+This is why most wet dog food labels will specify that the food is to be refrigerated after being opened and consumed by your dog within a certain number of days to maintain freshness.

 In this article, we have compiled a list of great storage ideas for wet dog food so that you can ensure it is kept fresh for your dog’s next feeding.